Cape Wanbrow

 Cape Wanbrow is a rocky headland overlooking Oamaru Harbour, New Zealand.
 Although it has been a commercial forestry area for a number of decades, the cape is now primarily a Council controlled reserve, and is gradually being replanted with native trees and shrubs.
 It has a network of walking tracks and mountain bike tracks, and is popular with the public.

 Cape Wanbrow was an important lookout point during the Second World War and hosts a gun emplacement and remains of the original magazine which served the fortified gun.
-Below the cape on its north side is a protected area which is home to a blue penguin colony, and rare yellow eyed penguins are to the south of the cape.
+Below the cape on its north side is a protected area which is home to a blue penguin colony, and rare yellow-eyed penguins are to the south of the cape.
 New Zealand fur seals and occasionally elephant seals are found resting on the rocks.

+The geology of the rock making up the cape is complex as layered within the sedimentary rocks are no less than 6 Surtseyan volcanoes of the monogenetic Waiareka-Deborah volcanic field.